blackducksoftware/hub-detect-ws/README.md

 # Where can I get the latest release? #
 You can download the latest source from GitHub: https://github.com/blackducksoftware/hub-detect-ws.

-To try it in a Docker environment, you can use this bash script as a starting point: https://github.com/blackducksoftware/hub-detect-ws/blob/master/src/main/resources/demo-docker.sh.

-Ty try it in a Kubernetes environment, you use these bash scripts as a starting point: https://github.com/blackducksoftware/hub-detect-ws/blob/master/src/main/resources/demo-minikube-start.sh, https://github.com/blackducksoftware/hub-detect-ws/blob/master/src/main/resources/demo-minikube-stop.sh.
-They depend on: https://github.com/blackducksoftware/hub-detect-ws/blob/master/src/main/resources/kube-deployment.yml, https://github.com/blackducksoftware/hub-detect-ws/blob/master/src/main/resources/kube-service.yml.
+Ty try it in a Kubernetes environment, you use these bash scripts as a starting point: https://github.com/blackducksoftware/hub-detect-ws/blob/master/deployment/kubernetes/demo-minikube-initconfig.sh, https://github.com/blackducksoftware/hub-detect-ws/blob/master/deployment/kubernetes/demo-minikube-start.sh, https://github.com/blackducksoftware/hub-detect-ws/blob/master/src/main/resources/demo-minikube-stop.sh.

 # Documentation #
 hub-detect-ws is under development.
 You can use the provided bash scripts to try a pre-release version in either a Kubernetes or a Docker environment.